mhuesch/plunder-reference/README.md

     language.

 -   "Urbit is not a darknet project".
-In practice that means that you depend on cloud hosing, or your home IP becomes public.
+In practice that means that you depend on cloud hosting, or your home IP becomes public.
 Plunder *is* a darknet project.

     Plunder will run primarily over I2P.
 But will eventually support a wide range of networking transports.
 You should be able to use